-The Statewide Osteopathic Program is a unified, statewide program providing excellent osteopathic education and curriculum at all of the UW DFMCH residency sites: Baraboo, Eau Claire/Augusta, La Crosse, Madison, Milwaukee, and Wausau.
-The Osteopathic Program includes ALL osteopathic residents from each statewide location.
+The Statewide Osteopathic Collaborative is a unified, statewide program providing excellent osteopathic education and curriculum at all residency sites: Baraboo, Eau Claire/Augusta, La Crosse, Lakeland, Madison, Milwaukee, Waukesha, and Wausau.
+The Osteopathic Collaborative includes the osteopathic residents from each statewide location.
 The presence of both osteopathic and allopathic physicians strengthens the programs and educational/clinical experiences for all, including patients.

-- All residency programs within the Statewide Osteopathic Program are among the first in the nation to receive ACGME Osteopathic Recognition, and programs continue to be accredited by the AOA.
+- Residency programs within the Statewide Osteopathic Collaborative are among the first in the nation to receive ACGME Osteopathic Recognition, reinforcing our commitment to providing osteopathic education within the Single Accreditation System.

 - Graduates are eligible to take both the AOBFP (osteopathic) and ABFM (allopathic) family medicine board exams

 - There is support for integration of OMM/OMT into the resident’s practice along with the other areas of medicine.
 Residents have opportunities to use OMT within the continuity clinic setting and may have opportunities to gain additional experience in a specialized OMT clinic.

 - Additional training in OMM/OMT presented by UW DMFCH osteopathic faculty and experienced teachers from an osteopathic medical school at four, day-long workshops annually for osteopathic residents.

 - The University of Wisconsin Residency Programs have a long history of teaching osteopathic residents.
 All osteopathic residency graduates have passed the osteopathic family medicine board exam.